CHERIEF-Dz/Laravel-Portfolio-Generator/README.md

 3. The static website will be generated in the `static` directory.

-4. In `public`, Copy `assets` and `img` folders and put them in the `static` folder.
+4. In `public`, copy `assets` and `img` folders and put them in the `static` folder.

 Congrats!!
-Now you can deploy your personal website any where in any webhost.
+Now you can deploy your personal website anywhere on any web host.

 ## Remarks